 We believe that any of our product candidates approved as a biologic product under a BLA should qualify for the 12-year period of exclusivity.
 However, there is a risk that this exclusivity could be shortened or unavailable due to congressional action, a determination that approval of one of our candidates does not constitute "first licensure" or otherwise, or that the FDA will not consider our investigational medicines to be reference products for competing products, potentially creating the opportunity for generic competition sooner than anticipated.
-Other aspects of the BPCIA, some of which may impact the BPCIA exclusivity provisions, have also been the subject of recent litigation.
 Moreover, the extent to which a biosimilar, once licensed, will be substituted for any one of our reference products in a way that is similar to traditional generic substitution for non-biologic products is not yet clear, and will depend on a number of marketplace and regulatory factors that are still developing.